 The McKenzie Method® of Mechanical Diagnosis and Therapy® is a reliable and research proven biopsychosocial system for the mechanical assessment and treatment of musculoskeletal conditions.
 The McKenzie Method® encourages and relies upon patient education, empowerment, and active participation.

 Viewed as radical at its inception, rejected and even derided by the established medical wisdom of the day, the McKenzie Method® is now one of the most studied diagnostic and treatment systems for musculoskeletal pain in the world.
-It has since received international recognition and acclaim and is taught and practised by McKenzie-trained clinicians worldwide.
+It has since received international recognition and acclaim and is taught and practiced by McKenzie-trained clinicians worldwide.

 It was in 1956 in his clinic in Wellington, that Robin McKenzie first observed, by chance, a remarkable event which has changed the nature of treatment administered for the alleviation of back pain worldwide.
 This serendipitous event led to the development of the theories and practice that have become the hallmark of the McKenzie protocols for assessment and treatment of mechanical disorders of the spinal column.